cheryl-git-init/storefront/README.md

 It uses vue cli service to provide compatible dev tools and production builds.

+NPM (https://www.npmjs.com/) is required to run locally or build.

 To run locally, simply check out the repo, and from the root folder, run `npm install` to install all npm packages.
 And then run `npm run serve` which will run a local dev server.